Through The Fibro Fog

 • Traditionally, panzanella is made with stale bread.
 This may be problematic if you have histamine issues as fresh food tends to be best.
 I have used both fresh bread and bread straight from the freezer and both worked well.
 If you use frozen bread the cook time may be a couple of minutes longer.

-• Panzanella is often left to 'sit' for a few hours to allow the flavours to develop.
+• Panzanella is often left to 'sit' for a few hours to allow the flavors to develop.
 If you follow a low histamine diet this may not be workable due to histamine development on food.
 It's still delicious served immediately though!

 Swiss Interest Group Histamine Intolerance food list (SIGHI)